alexpchin/react-training-workshop/end/lessons.md

 We need a test runner, and whilst there's so many to choose from (Jasmine, Mocha) I prefer [tape](https://github.com/substack/tape), along with [babel-tape-runner](https://github.com/wavded/babel-tape-runner) for running tests that first need to be processed with Babel.

-You can find the code for this first set of tests on the branch `3-tests-1`.

 First, let's install the test dependencies:

 ```